influxdata/docs-v2/content/kapacitor/v1.6/administration/auth/_index.md

 ---
 title: Set up authentication and authorization
-description: Topics include an overview of TICK stack authentication and authorization, enabling authentication in Kapacitor Enterprise, and user and privilege management using the InfluxDB Meta API.
+description: An overview of TICK stack authentication and authorization, how to enable authentication in Kapacitor Enterprise, and how to manage users and privileges using the InfluxDB Meta API.
 menu:
   kapacitor_1_6:
     name: Authentication and authorization